What happens at your First Therapy Session

 Therapy works best when you feel safe to bring your spontaneous thoughts, feelings and ideas to the therapy session for us to reflect on and work through.
 We might talk about what has happened during the week and how it relates to events from the past or to assumptions, feelings and “working models,’ and your worldview.

 There may also not be immediate relief, but therapy can help you develop coping strategies and emotional regulation techniques which can assist in the short term.
-As the therapy goes on, the aim is to provide opportunities to process past traumatic experiences in a safe and more controlled way.
+As the therapy goes on, the aim is to provide opportunities to process difficult experiences and emotions in a safe and more controlled way.

 Just remember that therapy takes time, and results are hard to see at the beginning.
 It’s like building a house brick-by-brick and takes a considerable commitment on the part of both client and therapist.